datacratic/datacratic.github.io/draft.md

 ```

 ## Initial results
-To our dismay, when running the same benchmark on the Big Amazon Machines™, we could not even go over the **100k QPS mark**, we barely got over the 95 kQPS mark.
+To our dismay, when running the same benchmark on the Big Amazon Machines™, we could not even go over 100k QPS, in fact we barely got over the **95 kQPS** mark.
 That was unexpected...

 To understand what was going on, we ran the benchmark a few time and ran `perf top -g -F 99` while it was running.